conan-io/docs/reference/conanfile_txt.rst

 [requires]
 __________

-List of requirements, specifing the full reference.
+List of requirements, specifying the full reference.

 .. code-block:: text